tock/tock/doc/reference/trd-storage-permissions.md

 permissions.
 For example, `FixedSize` contains fixed size lists of permissions, where as `Null` grants no storage permissions.

-The `StoragePermissions` type includes multiple constructors for instantiating storage permissions.
+The `StoragePermissions` struct includes multiple constructors for instantiating storage permissions.
+The struct wraps the enum to ensure that permissions can only be created with those constructors.
+The constructors require a capability to use so only trusted code can create storage permissions.

 7 Specifying Permissions